laravel/docs/collections.md

 <a name="method-tojson"></a>
 #### `toJson()` {#collection-method}

-The `toJson` method converts the collection into JSON:
+The `toJson` method converts the collection into a JSON serialized string:

     $collection = collect(['name' => 'Desk', 'price' => 200]);